christianlevesque/swapi/README.md

 ### Age sorting

 Because each character is only meant to appear once, but many characters appear in multiple movies (and have multiple valid ages), I decided to sort based on absolute age rather than movie-relative age.
-I chose an arbitrary date in the past (4000 BBY, long live KOTOR) and generated a timespan relative to that date.
+I chose an arbitrary date in the future (4000 ABY) and generated a timespan relative to that date.

-You did not specify whether to sort by age descending or ascending, so age is sorted descending.
-The sorting algorithm itself sorts age ascending, but because the relative age is compared to a time in the past, characters with a lower relative age are actually older.
-I didn't choose to do it this way specifically - it's just a consequence of how I chose to handle dates.
-Since dates in Star Wars are arbitrary and count in two directions from an event in the middle of the narrative, any choice would have included some tradeoffs.
+You did not specify whether to sort by age descending or ascending, so age is sorted ascending.
+In my submission, the ages were sorted descending, but I changed this for consistency.

 #### Unknown age